Operators issues international tender to find a shipyard to build two ships

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Friday, July 7, 2017/Categories: News, Building and refurbishment, Ferry news
+Author: Rebecca Gibson/07 July 2017/Categories: News, Building and refurbishment, Ferry news

 Deltamarin is to provide China-based shipyard Xiamen Shipbuilding Industry Co (XSI) with engineering and construction support services for Viking Line’s new LNG-fuelled ro-pax ferry.

 According to the €11 million (US$12.5 million) contract, Deltamarin will continue to provide basic and detailed design services for the new vessel concept, which has been developed in collaboration with Viking Line.
 The engineering and pre-construction project management support will be carried out mainly at Deltamarin’s offices in Finland over an estimated period of 12 months.
 Deltamarin will also provide comprehensive project management support and supervision services to the shipyard during vessel construction.

 “We have received good support from Deltamarin during the concept development and the worldwide yard selection phase, and look forward to continuing the work together with the company and Xiamen Shipyard during the vessel construction,” said Kari Granberg, newbuild manager at Viking Line.

 Viking Line’s new 2,800-passenger ferry will have an optimised hull shape, energy-efficient systems, two 24-metre-high rotor sails and will run on LNG fuel.
 The vessel will be 10% more energy efficient thanViking Line’s existing dual-fuel ferry, Viking Grace.